 North Carolina is a state in the southeastern region of the United States.
 It’s the 28th largest and 9th most populous of the 50 United States.
 It’s bordered by Virginia to the north, the Atlantic Ocean to the east, Georgia and South Carolina to the south, and Tennessee to the west.
 Raleigh is the state’s capital and Charlotte is its largest city.
+There are a number of cities that could be considered the best places to live in North Carolina.

 As far as living goes, it is as good a state as it gets.
 The weather is mild and the residents enjoy all four seasons.
 The state has a diverse range of geographical features that make it ideal for the outdoor lover.
 To the west lies its spectacular mountains, with the Piedmont occupying the middle, and the east covered by the coastal plains.